klausbayrhammer/poker-croupier/README.md

 ## The purpose

 A lean poker tournament's aim is for participants to practice concepts related to lean start ups and continuous deployment.
 A poker team is a small group of developers (ideally 4 people forming 2 pairs) whose aim is to incrementally build a highly heuristic algorithm within a one day time frame that is just smart enough to beat the other robots.
 Professional poker robots are developed for years, so the purpose is definitely not to come up with something really smart, but to be the smartest among the current competitors.
-With this in mind teams can come up with simple-to-implement heuristics, examine their effect on game play during training rounds, and then improve their algorithm in a similar, lean fashion.
+With this in mind teams can come up with simple-to-implement heuristics, examine their effect on game play, and then improve their algorithm in a similar, lean fashion.

 ## The format

-Since only a few lean poker tournaments have been organized so far, the format has not been finalized.
-Everything below is more of a draft.
-Please feel free to contribute your thoughts.

-The robots are continuously playing sit'n'go tournaments during the whole day.
-Between tournaments the croupier will automatically deploy the latest commit from the each team's master branch.
+The robots are continuously playing sit'n'go tournaments during the whole day from the minute the teams are formed.
+When the team pushes new code to their master branch on github, it will be automatically deployed into production.

 The teams have 60 minute sessions when they are allowed to code.
-After each session there is a break, during which the last game that was played by the robots is shown on a projector.
-This is the part where the teams can root for their robots.
-After the break there is a quick retrospective stand up meeting that looks back on the previous session.
+After each session there is a break, during which some highlights of the games played by the robots are shown on a projector.
+Before the break there is a quick retrospective stand up meeting that looks back on the previous session.

 ### Videos